clowdr-app/clowdr/README.md

       for expected values.
 12. Follow the instructions below for Auth0 setup.

+### Generating shared secrets

+Several setup steps require an arbitrarily selected secret value shared between services.
+Here are two different commands for generating 128-bit random values that you can use depending on what tools you have available:
+- `openssl rand -hex 16`
+- `node -e "console.log(require('crypto').randomBytes(16).toString('hex'))"`

 ### Expose local services at a public URL

 When you run Clowdr locally, many parts of the system rely on exposing local